Giuseppe Ettore Viganò: Political career

 On May 29 1906 Viganò took over the office of Minister of War in the third Giolitti government and held this position until December 29, 1907.
 On June 5, 1906, he was appointed a member of the Senate.

 During the period in which he served as minister (29 May 1906 - 29 December 1907), the armed forces were experiencing tension and discontent particularly among the non-commissioned officers (who according to a law of 1902 should have been discharged if they were without employment or in the twelfth year of service).
 Discontent centred on the magazine Il Pensiero militari and its director, former captain Fabio Ranzi.
 Viganò responded to the invectives in Ranzi’s magazine by publishing articles and giving interviews attacking him.
 The issue was eventually resolved with the establishment of a parliamentary commission of inquiry in June 1907 and a series of subsequent legislative measures which allocated a funds for the benefit of non-commissioned officers.

 Viganò's brief period of office was also marked by a new law on recruitment of 15 December 1907 n.
-763. This reduced the number of exemptions allowed and thereby expanded expanded the number of men called up.
+763. This reduced the number of exemptions allowed and thereby expanded the number of men called up.
 Thanks to this reform more urban and middle class men went into the army.
 As well as expanding the size of the levy Viganò proposed to reduce the period of military service by two years.
 This proposal was not however enacted until 1909 by his successor Paolo Spingardi.

 Viganò also had to resist pressure from the army general staff, which asked for large sums of money to complete the fortification of the borders against possible French or Austrian aggression; sums judged by Viganò to be "childishly pretentious".
 Consequently, he resolved to reduce the demands of the general staff from 332 to 200 million lire.

 After the end of the First World War, on July 19, 1920, he became a member of the Parliamentary Commission of Inquiry into War Expenditures (Commissione parlamentare d'inchiesta sulle spese di guerra).
 His first marriage was to Carlotta Annunziata Operti and his second marriage was to Ernestina Dal Co.